improbable-andreaskrugersen/spatialstein3d-docs/chapter3.md

 In our worker packages file we specified where to put the extracted packages.
 They are now located in our `dependencies/worker_sdk` directory in our project root.

 Worker packages are cached locally to avoid subsequent downloads.
-The location depends on your platform, on Linux they are located in `~/.improbable/cache/worker_package`.
+The location depends on your platform, on Linux they are located in `~/.improbable/cache/worker_package`, on Windows you can find them in `%APPDATA%\Local\.improbable\cache\worker_package`.

-> TODO: Windows

 While we're here, let's also add a clean step: